 If the refined response adheres to the constraint, i.e., $t(R^{\prime}) = True$, the current successful refinement process will be stored in the repository as $Q = Q \cup \{(I, R, f, R^{\prime})^{t}\}$.

-\textbf{Discussion.} Our method, \mymodel~introduces a novel approach to enhancing LLMs' ability to follow complex instructions with multiple constraints.
+\textbf{Discussion.} Our proposed \mymodel~is a novel approach to enhancing LLMs' ability to follow complex instructions with multiple constraints.
 The detailed algorithm of \mymodel~is shown in Algorithm \ref{alg: algorithm} in Appendix \ref{sec:algorithm_details}.
-By integrating external tools for reliable and detailed feedback and a refinement repository for storing successful refinement examples, we provide a scalable and robust framework for improving instruction compliance without the need for extensive retraining.
+By integrating external tools for reliable and detailed textual guidance and a refinement repository for storing successful refinement examples, we provide a scalable and robust framework for improving instruction compliance without the need for extensive retraining.
 Moreover, the external tools and the refinement repository work jointly.
 Without reliable feedback, the refinement repository would risk accumulating incorrect or noisy examples, which could deteriorate the performance of LLMs over time.
 The detailed feedback gives ``directional'' information, which guides the LLMs to adjust their responses.
 Compared to directly following complex instructions, decomposing these instructions and selecting the appropriate tools are simpler tasks for LLMs.
-This inherent advantage allows our framework to be very effective, as it leverages these easier tasks to build a robust system that enhances the LLMs' adherence to constraints.
+This inherent advantage allows our DVR to be very effective, as it leverages these easier tasks to build a robust system that enhances LLMs' adherence to constraints.